sqlpage/SQLPage/configuration.md

 The name of the environment variable is the same as the name of the configuration variable, but in uppercase.

+The environment variable name can optionally be prefixed with `SQLPAGE_`.

 ### Example

 ```bash